verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 Emit non-standard tokens and modifiers

-When enabled, rust-analyzer will emit tokens and modifiers that are not part of the standard set of semantic tokens.
+When enabled, verus-analyzer will emit tokens and modifiers that are not part of the standard set of semantic tokens.